 This tour combines both the scenic attractions of the Yellow Mountain area with some of the ancient ethnic villages and lifestyles of the area.

 Targeted more upon the first-time visitor wanting the stock shots China has to offer, this is a more wide-ranging tour that takes in many of China's classic attractions.

-We have more travel tips on photography in our pages, one quite specifically for Guilin, and a guide to suitably photogenic places quite specifically for the spring visitor, when many of China's attractions are at their most pleasing.
+We have more travel tips on photography in our pages, one quite specifically for Guilin and Hong Kong, and a guide to suitably photogenic places quite specifically for the spring visitor, when many of China's attractions are at their most pleasing.

 Consider more of China's most beautiful places, or, alternatively, simply browse our pages and see what takes your eye.
 See Beijing's Summer Photography Hot Spots for where to go there for eye-catching shots.

 We also have a page of tips and advice on Photography in China.